-Prolapse and running Physiotherapist information teaches you all about running with a prolapse and how to reduce the impact of running on your pelvic floor.
+Prolapse and running Physiotherapist information teaches you how to run with a prolapse and reduce the risk of prolapse worsening.

 - Prolapse and pelvic floor support

 - Prolapse and running tips to reduce prolapse worsening

 - Who’s most at risk with prolapse and running

 - Does prolapse get worse with running

 - How to improve your pelvic floor support for running with prolapse